 Morning meetings are generally scheduled from 10 a.m. to 1 p.m. and afternoon meetings from 3 to 6 p.m.
 Lunchtime bookings can be accommodated from 1.15 to 2.30 p.m.
-Owing to limited capacity, interpretation services are not available for non-mandated non-official meetings.
-No interpretation will be provided for lunchtime events, press conferences or press briefings.
+Owing to limited capacity, interpretation services are not available for non-mandated, unofficial meetings, press briefings or lunchtime bookings.

 Punctuality: Owing to the large number of meeting requests and the limited facilities available, it is essential that meetings start on time and that the above schedule be strictly followed.
 Therefore, delegations are urged to arrive at meetings on time.
 In its resolution 59/313 of 12 September 2005, the General Assembly strongly urged all officers presiding over its meetings to start them on time.
+Delegations are also requested to complete their meetings and vacate conference rooms on time in order to allow sufficient time to prepare for subsequent meetings.

 Scheduling of meetings: It is advisable to schedule related meetings consecutively, whenever possible, to ensure the maximum utilization of available services.
-For ease of transition, however, there should be a short gap between unrelated meetings.
+For ease of transition, however, there should be a minimum of 30 minutes between unrelated meetings.